Opioids for Chronic Aches & Pains

 - In principle, narcotic pain killers have unlimited pain-killing potential (in contrast to the over-the-counter pain-killers, which can only relieve so much pain).
 But, in practice, taking too much will suppress consciousness and even life as well as pain.

-It’s official: opioids for chronic musculoskeletal pain are a bad idea
+Opioids for chronic musculoskeletal pain are probably mostly a bad idea (but it’s complicated)

 Prescription opioid abuse is causing so many deaths by overdose that, in early 2016, the American Centers for Disease Control and Prevention (CDC) decided it had to do something.
 (Not the FDA, but the CDC!4) They made many recommendations, including that opioids should not be considered an option for chronic musculoskeletal pain,5 which were quickly adopted by many physician colleges around the world.6 I’ll get into the evidence more below.

-As if all the extreme danger wasn’t bad enough, opioids just don’t work all that well for many patients.
-It’s not that they don’t work at all, just not nearly well enough or in the right ways for enough people.
+As if all the extreme danger wasn’t bad enough, opioids just don’t work all terribly well for many patients.
+It’s not that they don’t work at all, just not nearly well enough or in the right ways for enough people to be very impressed by their “power.”
 As with all drugs, the effects are unpredictable at best.
-Some people are actually immune to (oral) opioids: they can’t get high that way at all!12 In a few people, they just straight-up backfire, a rare but nasty fate in which opioids actually start to cause more pain (“opioid hyperalgesia,” more on this shortly).
+Some people are literally immune to (oral) opioids: they can’t get high that way at all!10 In a few people, they just straight-up backfire, a rare but nasty fate in which opioids actually start to cause more pain (“opioid hyperalgesia,” more on this shortly).

 But recent scientific literature on opioid efficacy for many kinds of musculoskeletal pain is a litany of disappointing results:

-- 2016 — Shaheed et al concluded that “opioid analgesics provide modest short-term pain relief but the effect is not likely to be clinically important within guideline recommended doses.”14
+- 2016 — Shaheed et al. concluded that “opioid analgesics provide modest short-term pain relief but the effect is not likely to be clinically important within guideline recommended doses.”13

-All of this evidence suggests that opioids are surprisingly unimpressive as a pain treatment at safer dosages for many of the conditions people want them for.
-While they may well work better at higher dosages, then you’re flirting with greater addiction risk.
+All of this evidence suggests that opioids are surprisingly unimpressive as a pain treatment in general, and probably especially at safer dosages for many of the conditions people want them for.
+While they may well work better at higher dosages, then you’re flirting with greater addiction risk — and the stigma.
 The questionable efficacy should be a major point of concern when discussing the opioid option with a doctor.

 What are the opioids?
 More detail